The Power of Sleep: Nature's Greatest Health and Performance Enhancer

-Common consequences of routinely getting less than six hours of sleep are:
+Common consequences of routine getting less than six hours of sleep are:

 The number of people who can survive without impairment on less than six hours of sleep is ZERO.